 - All-Purpose Cleaners can be used for just about everything, including floors!

-- Combine 1/4 cup white distilled vinegar, 1/2 tsp liquid castile soap and 3/4 cup warm water into a spray bottle.
+- Combine 1/4 cup white distilled vinegar or 1/2 tsp liquid castile soap and 3/4 cup warm water into a spray bottle.
 Shake to blend.

-- For bigger jobs: 1/2 cup white distilled vinegar, 1/4 cup liquid soap and 2 gallons of warm water in a bucket.
+- For bigger jobs: 1/2 cup white distilled vinegar or 1/4 cup liquid castile soap and 2 gallons of warm water in a bucket.
 Stir to blend.

 - Alternatively, put lots of orange peels in a large jar.
 Cover with water and brown sugar and let sit for a few weeks to 3 months.
 Put into a spray bottle with equal parts water.
 Use with a clean cloth or mop.

 - Combine 1 cup of baking soda with enough liquid castile soap to make the consistency like a frosting, stirring consistently.
 Add a couple drops of essential oil as needed.
 Scoop mixture on a sponge and be sure to rinse thoroughly.

 - Use the directions for the soft scrubber, but add a little extra liquid castile soap for a better consistency.
 Put in a squeeze bottle for easy application.

 - Follow with a vinegar rinse.

 - A slightly damp cloth, making sure to not kick up the dust, but get it all on your cleaning cloth or rag.
 Easy peasy.

-- Combine 1 cup warm water with 1/4 cup white vinegar and 2 tbsp lemon juice or 1/2 teaspoon liquid castile soap into a spray bottle.
+- Combine 1 cup warm water with 1/4 cup white vinegar and 2 tbsp lemon juice into a spray bottle.
 Shake to blend.
 Spray and wipe with a clean, dry cloth or newspaper.

 - Alternatively use just apple cider vinegar to get the cleaning properties of vinegar with a nice scent.

 - Put a bowl of water in the microwave with some slices of lemon or a few tablespoons.
 Microwave on high until the water boils, let sit, then open the door and wipe down with a damp cloth.

-- Combine 1 part liquid castile soap to 2 parts water with 1 tbsp each of vinegar and washing soda to make about 2 cups.
+- Combine 1 part liquid castile soap to 2 parts water with an optional 1 tbsp of washing soda to make about 2 cups.